christopher-fu/gale_server/docs/project_description.md

 features to complete and leave out other features.
 We list a few things that we want to add in the future below.
 - Location awareness
+- Push notifications
+- Event cancelling by the owner
+- Map support